-Delegates to Optometry Tomorrow heard about the eye health risks of hydroxychloroquine (HC) and updated UK guidelines on the drug at Optometry Tomorrow (18–19 March, Birmingham).
+Delegates to Optometry Tomorrow heard about the eye health risks of hydroxychloroquine (HC) and updated UK guidelines on the drug at the College of Optometrists' annual conference, Optometry Tomorrow (18–19 March, Birmingham).

 Consultant ophthalmologist, Omar Mahroo, described to practitioners how a 45-year-old woman who had been taking HC for more than a decade presented with an abnormal visual field result.

 Her fundus exam, visual acuity and anterior segments were all normal.

 Further investigations revealed that the woman had lost all but her central photoreceptors.

 “It was really a heart-sinking moment,” Mr Mahroo emphasised.

 After clinicians suspected HC retinopathy, they investigated whether the patient could stop taking the drug only to discover that physicians were not sure why she had started taking the medication in the first place, Mr Mahroo added.